Evovest/NeuroTreeModels.jl/docs/src/design.md

 ## Architecture

 A NeuroTree operator acts as collection of complete binary trees, ie. trees without any pruned node.
-In order to be differentiable, hence trainable using first-order gradient based methods (ex.
+To be differentiable, hence trainable using first-order gradient based methods (ex.
 Adam optimiser), each tree path implements a soft decision rather than a hard one like in traditional decision tree.

 To introduce the implementation of a NeuroTree, we first get back to the architecture of a basic decision tree.